nest-desktop/nest-desktop/docs/user/troubleshooting.rst

 **Activity**

 How can I download the activity data of a single recorder?
-  In the context menu of the recorder you will find a menu option to download the events of this recorder.
+  In the context menu of the recorder you will find a menu option to download events of this recorder.

 How can I download activity data of all recorders?
-  In the projects dialog to download projects you can find options to download the activity of projects.
+  In the projects dialog to download projects you can find options to download network activities of projects.

 ||||